 2.3 Conwy County Rights of Way Network

-Conwy has a network of 16,000km of footpath, 98km of bridleway, 21km restricted byways and 16km byways as shown in the plan below.
+Conwy has a network of 1,600km of footpath, 98km of bridleway, 21km restricted byways and 16km byways as shown in the plan below.
+600km of this network falls within Snowdonia National Park.